evilsocket/nerve/docs/mcp.md

     args: ["-y", "@modelcontextprotocol/server-filesystem", "."]
 ```

+You can connect to any of the [publicly available MCP servers](https://github.com/punkpeye/awesome-mcp-servers), or define your own custom tools.

-## MCP Server
+## 🖧 MCP Server

-Nerve can also act as a MCP server via the `nerve serve <agent>` command.
-In this mode you can turn an agent into a tool for other agents to use.
+You can expose a Nerve agent **as a tool or agent** for other systems (or other agents) to call.
+This enables:
+- Modular pipelines
+- Reusable agent services
+- Team-like delegation structures

-### Serving an Agent
+### Serve an Agent

-For instance this command line will serve the [code-audit](https://github.com/evilsocket/code-audit) agent as an MCP server:
+To expose an agent via MCP:
 ```bash
 nerve serve code-audit --mcp
 ```

-This means that agents can use other agents as tools, for instance:
+Now other agents can use this as a remote tool.

+### Use a Served Agent as Tool
+Here’s how to use a served agent (`code-audit`) as a tool:
 ```yaml
 agent: You are a helpful assistant.
 task: Perform a code audit of {{ path }}.